Quiet start to the week, wintry weather moves in Tuesday

-Elmira, N.Y.
-(WETM) – Quiet weather today before some wintry weather on Tuesday.
+Binghamton, N.Y.
+(WIVT) – Quiet weather today before some wintry weather on Tuesday.
 How much snow will we see?
 Details below:

 TODAY: